History of the concentration camp in Oświęcim

 Development of the Auschwitz camp

-Heinrich Himmler, who hoped to use the prisoners as slave labor.
-Within a few years a number of camp branches were established in: Monowice, Jaworzno, Świętochłowice, and Wesoła.
+Heinrich Himmler, who hoped to use the prisoners as slave labour.
+Within a few years, a number of camp branches were established in Monowice, Jaworzno, Świętochłowice, and Wesoła.
 In the autumn of 1943, the camp was divided into three parts.
 SS-Obersturmbannführer Arthur Liebenschel took over Höss’s position on November 11.
 He designated the three parts of Auschwitz, remaining in charge of Auschwitz I in Oświęcim and at the same time superior to the other commandants.
 Auschwitz II was the Birkenau branch, with SS-Sturmbannführer Fritz Hartjenstein as its commandant.
 A conglomerate of ten camps was considered Auschwitz III: Monowice, Jaworzno, Jawiszowice, Świętochłowice, Łagisza, Wesoła, Goleszów, Libiąż, Sosnowiec, and Brno.

 In February 1944, the total number of prisoners in the camps was 73669.
 Six months later, in August, the number of prisoners exceeded 150 thousand.
 The unprecedented growth, coupled with the ever-increasing number of prisoners killed each day, was connected with the growing efforts of the Reich on various fronts in World War II.
 Of course, this was in strict accord with the Germans’ criminal plans for mass extermination.